-Lever position Speed setting
+Lever position Operation

-Position 1 Intermittent
+Position 1 Intermittent operation

-Position 2 Slow
+Position 2 Low speed operation

-Position 3 Fast
+Position 3 High speed operation

+Position 4 Washer on

 The "INT TIME" band lets you adjust the wiping time interval when the wiper lever is in the intermittent position (position 1).
 Twist the band upward to increase the time between sweeps, and downward to decrease it.